USDA-SCINet/scinet-site/pages/guides/unlisted/logingov.md

 ![]({{ site.baseurl }}/assets/img/guides/access/login.gov screenshots/login.gov-landing.png)

 - This will redirect you to Login.gov for you to sign in.
-If you already have an existing login.gov account, there is no need for you to create a new one.
-You can simply sign in with your existing information.
+If you already have an existing Login.gov account, there is no need for you to create a new one.
+You can simply sign in with your existing Login.gov account, though ensure that the same email address used for your SCINet account is included in the Login.gov account.
 ![]({{ site.baseurl }}/assets/img/guides/access/login.gov screenshots/signin-existing-account.png)

 - If you need to create an account, toggle from “Sign In” to “Create an account”: